vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-manipulation-statements/insert-vertex-syntax.md

 A vertex can be inserted/wrote multiple times.
 Only the last write values can be read.

 ```
--- insert vertex 11 with new version of values.
+-- insert vertex 11 with the new version of values.
 INSERT VERTEX t2 (name, age) VALUES 11:("n2", 13)
 INSERT VERTEX t2 (name, age) VALUES 11:("n3", 14)
 INSERT VERTEX t2 (name, age) VALUES 11:("n4", 15)  -- the last version can be read